isomerpages/moe-methodistgirlssch/_admissions/Secondary Admission/Direct School Admission for Secondary 1.md

 Thank you for your patience and all the best for your PSLE!

-### Direct School Admission Into MGS Secondary One In 2023
+### Direct School Admission Into MGS Secondary 1 In 2023

 MGS invites Primary 6 students to participate in this year’s DSA exercise.
 As MGS is a dual track school with both O-level track and IP track, OUR DSA TALENT AREAS ARE APPLICABLE FOR BOTH TRACKS.